westonio/next-steps-front-end/README.md

 *"Right now, I have a list of 12 different links that I use when I research options for my clients.
 I would love to have an app that has everything in one place"* - anonomous case manager

 *"It is challening for people with mental health struggles to have the wherewithal to search for internet for resources they need, let alone come up with the 'next step' on their to do list.
-This help is a great idea for them."* - anonomous social worker
+This kind of help is great for them."* - anonomous social worker

 *"The hardest part of my job is to find housing for people who have criminal backgrounds.
 If there was a way for housing providers to add their listings, I would be grateful"* - housing specialist